vklap/go_ddd/README.md

 - **Step 6**: Specify the golang `main` function

 ### Step 1: Domain Modeling

+The `Domain Layer` should contain only in memory business logic and business rules, and should not be aware of external dependencies, such as databases, web services, file system, etc.

 Let's first implement the [ChangeEmailCommand](https://github.com/vklap/go_ddd/blob/main/internal/domain/command_model/change_email_command.go) and the [EmailChangedEvent](https://github.com/vklap/go_ddd/blob/main/internal/domain/command_model/email_changed_event.go):